shanep/shanep.github.io/docs/cs452/threads-bugs.md

 ## Conditions for Deadlock

 - Mutual exclusion: Threads claim exclusive control of resources that they require (e.g., a thread grabs a lock).
 - Hold-and-wait: Threads hold resources allocated to them (e.g., locks that they have already acquired) while waiting for additional resources (e.g., locks that they wish to acquire).
 - No preemption: Resources (e.g., locks) cannot be forcibly removed from threads that are holding them.
 - Circular wait: There exists a circular chain of threads such that each thread holds one or more resources (e.g., locks) that are being requested by the next thread in the chain.

 ## Prevention

 - Circular Wait - total ordering or partial ordering
 - Hold-and-wait - global lock
 - try-lock
 - lock free data structures (HARD!)

-# Questions?